English, Croation

 Who Can Benefit from Breathwork?

-Is Breathwork Safe?
+Is Breathwork Dangerous?

 In general, breathwork is a perfectly safe activity that almost anyone can do with limited risk.
 It’s been scientifically proven to offer many benefits for physical and mental health and has even been recommended by medical professionals to help patients improve their breathing.
 Anyone feeling uneasy about trying breathwork can seek out private sessions, workshops, and retreats where they’ll be able to learn and experience breathwork under the guidance of trained facilitators.

-When Should You Not Do Breathwork?
+How Often Should I Do Breathwork?

 Different Types of Breathwork